blacksmithgu/obsidian-dataview/docs/docs/resources/faq.md

 ### How can I hide the result count on TABLE Queries?

-With dataview 0.5.52, you can hide the result count on TABLE and TASK Queries via a setting.
-Go to dataview's settings -> Display result count.
+With Dataview 0.5.52, you can hide the result count on TABLE and TASK Queries via a setting.
+Go to Dataview's settings -> Display result count.